theecrit/contentandux/README.md

 To make a suggestion or request an improvement, open a [feature request issue](https://github.com/theecrit/contentandux/issues/new?assignees=&labels=&template=feature_request.md&title=%5BIdea%5D).

 ## Contribute to the code
-Content + UX is an all-volunteer effort.
-That means we *love* contributors!
-Contributors are expected to adhere to our [Code of Conduct](CODE-OF-CONDUCT.md), so please do read it.
 We use a shared repo workflow ([read GitHub's description](https://guides.github.com/introduction/flow/)).

 ### Working on an issue marked `ready`
 Issues labeled `ready` should have all the info you need to begin working.